Independence Hall: Preparation for construction

-By the spring of 1729, there were proposals to build a state house in Philadelphia.
-Two-thousand pounds sterling were committed to the endeavor.
-A committee composed of Thomas Lawrence, John Kearsley, and Andrew Hamilton was charged with the responsibility of selecting a site for construction, acquiring plans for the building, and contracting a company for construction of the building.
-Hamilton and his future son-in-law William Allen, later chief justice of the province, were named trustees of the purchasing and building fund with authorization to buy the land for the proposed state house.
-By October 1730 they had begun purchasing lots on Chestnut Street.
+In spring 1729, proposals were submitted to build a state house in Philadelphia, then the capital of the Province of Pennsylvania.
+Approximately 2,000 pounds sterling was committed to the project, and a committee including Thomas Lawrence, John Kearsley, and Andrew Hamilton was charged with selecting a site for the building's construction, acquiring plans for it, and contracting a company for its construction.
+Hamilton and his future son-in-law William Allen, who was later chief justice of the Province of Pennsylvania, were named trustees and were authorized to purchase land for the proposed state house.
+By October 1730, they purchased lots on Chestnut Street for the building.
+The site was originally a slightly sloping, vegetation covered site at the outskirts of the city which used to be a camp for American Indians.
+The State House was more suburban than urban.

-By 1732, although Hamilton had acquired the deed for Lot no. 2 from surveyor David Powell, who had been paid for his work with the lot, tensions were rising among the committee members.
+By 1732, Hamilton acquired the deed for Lot no. 2 from surveyor David Powell, who was paid for his work on the lot.
+But tensions began arising among committee members.
 Kearsley and Hamilton disagreed on a number of issues concerning the state house.
-Kearsley, who is credited with the designs of both Christ Church and St. Peter's Church, had plans for the design, but so did Hamilton.
-The two men also disagreed on the building's site; Kearsley suggested High Street, now Market Street, and Hamilton favored Chestnut Street.
-Lawrence said nothing on the matter.
+Kearsley, who designed Christ Church and St. Peter's Church in Philadelphia, had plans for the design, but so did Hamilton.
+The two men also disagreed on where in Philadelphia the building should be located; Kearsley sought to have it constructed on High Street, which is present-day Market Street, and Hamilton favored Chestnut Street.
+Lawrence said nothing on the matter of its location.